1. The Colorful Villages of Cinque Terre

 5. Relax in natural hot springs

 Multiple levels of natural hot water springs heated by a volcano.
-An unreal looking disappearance tucked away in the middle of Italy.
+An unreal-looking natural appearance tucked away in the middle of Italy.

 6. Discover a different country inside Rome